Unifying Framework for Amplification Mechanisms: Criticality, Resonance and Non-Normality: Generalised Dynamical System

 where $U(\x)$ captures the conservative contributions while the solenoidal term arising from the anti-Hermitian tensor $\A(\x)$ generates circulation in phase space and breaks detailed balance.

 Expanding \eqref{eq:GLE} around a stable equilibrium $\x^\star\!=\!0$ yields the linear system

-where stability implies that all eigenvalues of $\J$ have positive real part.
-The component $\bigl(\nabla^{\!\dag} \A(\x)\bigr)^{\!\dag}$ of the force \eqref{eq:Helmholtz} is responsible for non-normality, which appears naturally as a large sub-class of the non-variational family.
+where stability implies that all eigenvalues of $\J$ have negative real part.
+The component $\bigl(\nabla^{\!\dag} \A(\x)\bigr)^{\!\dag}$ of the force \eqref{eq:Helmholtz} is responsible for non-normality of $\J$, which appears naturally as a large sub-class of the non-variational family.
 Non-normality implies that $\J$ cannot be diagonalized by a unitary transformation.

-The intuition behind such a model is to view it as a system of coupled, damped oscillators, where each oscillator interacts in a non-symmetric and hierarchical manner.
-We consider stable and non-normal systems, meaning $\J$ is positive definite and non-normal.
+The intuition behind this model is to view it as a system of coupled, damped oscillators, where each oscillator interacts in a non-symmetric and hierarchical manner.
+We consider stable and non-normal systems, meaning $\J$ is non-normal and has eigenvalues with negative real part.
 The degree of non-normality is quantified by the condition number $\kappa$ of the eigenbasis transformation matrix $\PP$ defined through the eigen decomposition of $\J$ as $\J = \PP \Lamb \PP^{-1}$, where $\Lamb = \text{Diag}(\lambda \mid \lambda \in \sig(\J))$, with $\sig(\J)$ the spectrum of $\J$.
 The condition number $\kappa$ is defined as the ratio between the largest and smallest singular values of $\PP$.
 A condition number $\kappa = 1$ means that $\J$ is normal, while $\kappa > 1$ characterizes a non-normal system.
 Strongly non-normal systems ($\kappa \gg 1$) can exhibit dynamical behaviors that closely resemble those near true bifurcations, despite being far from any actual bifurcation point, a phenomenon that has been referred to as a ``pseudo-bifurcation'' \cite{troude2024}.

 A simplified scenario that nevertheless captures the essence of non-normality is provided by a matrix $\PP$ whose singular values are all equal to $1$, except for the smallest one, which is $1/\kappa$.
 The smallness of this singular value directly determines the magnitude of the condition number $\kappa$, which quantifies the degree of non-normality in the system.
 In this simplified case, the matrix $\PP$ is approximately unitary in all directions except along one dimension characterized by a specific non-normal mode $\nn$.
 It has been shown \cite{troude2024} that, up to a unitary transformation, one can write $\PP = \I + (\kappa^{-1}-1)\nn\nn^\dag$, and correspondingly, $\PP^{-1} = \I + (\kappa - 1)\nn\nn^\dag$, with $\I$ being the identity matrix.
 This specific structure reveals that excitations along the non-normal mode $\nn$ induced by external forcing will experience amplification by a factor $\kappa$, a hallmark of pseudo-critical behavior.